L9CS/OnlineExam/README.md

-# OnlineExam
+# ApartmanYonetim2.0
-OnlineExamSystem Based C# &amp; Bunifu
+2.0 with new ui